 Nevada Prenuptial Agreement

 Nevada prenuptial agreements are governed by NRS Chapter 123A (Uniform Premarital Agreement Act, enacted 1989).
 Courts apply single review only — unconscionability is assessed at signing, not at divorce — and decided as a matter of law.
-Challengers must prove involuntary execution, unconscionability at signing, OR all three of inadequate disclosure, no written waiver, and no adequate financial knowledge.
-Spousal support waivers are enforceable with a minimum of public assistance eligibility.
+Challengers must prove any one of: (1) involuntary execution, (2) unconscionability at signing, OR (3) all three of inadequate disclosure, no written waiver, and no adequate financial knowledge.

 Nevada Prenup Laws: Key Statutes Explained